-Such an outcome is hardly surprising given that the human population of 1816 would have exceeded a founding population of two creatures by nine orders of magnitude.
+Such an outcome is hardly surprising, given that the global human population of 1816 would have exceeded a founding population of two creatures by nine orders of magnitude.
 The population of Europe was then 178 × 106, whereas the global population was 1.01 × 109 (with an assumed carrying capacity of k = 1010).
-Given a human growth rate (= birth rate - death rate) of rH = 0.0067, there is little reason for Frankenstein to envision imminent extinction.
-Yet the creature is known to have recovered from a gunshot wound that ‘shattered flesh and bone’, suggesting that reanimated tissue is resistant to necrosis.
-If undead tissue dies at a slower rate than human tissue, then it follows that creatures would have a correspondingly lower death rate, such that the overall growth rate is rC = 1.5 × that of humans.
+Given a human growth rate (= birth rate – death rate) of rH = 0.0067, there is little reason for Frankenstein to envision imminent extinction.
+Yet the creature is known to have recovered from a gunshot wound that “shattered flesh and bone,” suggesting that reanimated tissue is resistant to necrosis.
+If undead tissue dies at a slower rate than living human tissue does, then it follows that creatures would have a correspondingly lower death rate, such that the overall growth rate is rC = 1.5 × human growth rate.

 These parameters shed new light on Frankenstein’s decision to destroy his unfinished female creature.
-If we assume direct competition with humans in 1816, and if we allow the competitive advantage of creatures to vary from ε = 2× to ε = 10× that of humans, then we can assess extinction time as a function of competition.
+If we assume direct competition with humans in 1816, and if we allow the competitive advantage of creatures to vary from ε = 2× to ε = 10× the competitive effects of humans on creatures, then we can assess extinction time as a function of competition.
 In other words, aHC= εaCH, where the effect of creatures on humans is ε× the effect of humans on creatures.

-When competition is low, the time to human extinction is effectively infinite, meaning that creatures and humans can coexist (Fig. 1A).
+When competition is low, the time to human extinction is effectively infinite, meaning that creature and human populations can coexist (figure 1a).
 However, as competition increases, our model shows that the time to human extinction drops precipitously to a minimum and then increases, an effect that becomes more exaggerated as the competitive advantages of creatures increase.
 Intriguingly, if the overall level of competition is high, the creatures are doomed to extinction despite their competitive advantage, such that the time to human extinction is also infinite.
 This result occurs because the population of creatures begins at n = 2 individuals, a population size that is too small for establishing a competitive foothold.
-In the worst case scenario (aHC = 3.5, ε = 10), our global model indicates human extinction in te = 4188 years.
+In the worst-case scenario for humans (aHC = 3.5, ε = 10), our global model indicates human extinction in te = 4188 years.

 Dispersal to South America

-Given the large disparity in demographics, it is worth considering the effects of different environmental parameters at the onset of competitive interactions between creatures and humans.
-Recall that the creature promised to inhabit ‘the vast wilds of South America’ in an apparent gesture of conciliation.
-We therefore explored the effects of dispersal by comparing competitive interactions of creatures and humans in the Amazon catchment (dotted curves, Fig. 1A,B) and Europe (solid curves, Fig. 1A,B).
-We assume that when the population of creatures reaches 90% of the carrying capacity of either environment, it will begin direct competition with the global human population.
+Given the large demographic disparity between creatures and humans, it is worth considering whether different environmental parameters might alter competitive outcomes.
+Recall that the creature promised to inhabit “the vast wilds of South America” in an apparent gesture of conciliation.
+We therefore explored the effects of dispersal to South America by comparing interactions between creatures and humans in the Amazon catchment (dotted curves, figure 1a, 1b) and Europe (solid curves, figure 1a, 1b).
+We assume that when a population of creatures reaches 90 percent of the carrying capacity of either environment, it will begin direct competition with the global human population.

-A founding population of two creatures in South America (green dotted line, Fig. 1B) would quickly surpass the local human population (blue dotted line, Fig. 1B – the vertical jump denotes the transition from regional to global competition) and drive humans to extinction faster than competition in Europe (creatures: green solid line; humans: blue solid line; Figure 1B).
-The lower te for this scenario holds across all levels of competition and for all values of ε (dotted curves, Fig. 1A).
-The wilds of South America would therefore accelerate the population growth of creatures, at least compared to the slower dynamics that would have occurred in Europe with its larger human population.
-In general, we find that low-density –and by extension low competition– initial environments can catalyze the establishment of an invading population, thereby hastening the extinction of a resident population (Fig. 1C).
+A founding population of two creatures in South America (ascending green dotted line, figure 1b) would quickly surpass the local human population (descending blue dotted line, figure 1b; the vertical jump denotes the transition from regional to global competition) and drive humans to extinction faster than competition in Europe (creatures: ascending green solid line; humans: descending blue solid line; figure 1b).
+The lower te for this scenario holds across all levels of competition and for all values of ε (dotted curves, figure 1a).
+The wilds of South America would therefore accelerate the population growth of creatures, at least compared with the slower dynamics that would have occurred in Europe, with its larger human population.
+In general, we find that low-density—and by extension low competition—initial environments can catalyze the establishment of an invading population, thereby hastening the extinction of a resident population (figure 1c).